Our Beginning: National Council on Alcoholism

 She founded an organization – today called, National Council on Alcoholism and Drug Dependence (NCADD) in 1945, to do all that the fellowship of AA could not do – advocate and educate publicly – all across the country to end stigma and help those impacted by alcoholism (and later other drugs).
 Marty made two critical policy decisions.
 The organization would:

 - Approach addiction as a medical issue.

-Our purpose has always been to respond to the unmet needs in our communities to reduce the prevalence and consequences of alcoholism and drug addiction.
+The purpose of the non-profit has always been to respond to the unmet needs in our communities to reduce the prevalence and consequences of alcoholism and drug addiction.

-In 2015, inline with NCA-BA’s founding purpose, the board and management team decided to reposition the organization to become the San Francisco Bay Area’s key proponent of long-term recovery from addiction.
+In 2015, inline with NCA-BA’s founding purpose, the leadership team decided to reposition the organization to fill the void and become the leading proponent of long-term recovery from addiction.
 We committed ourselves to take on stigma as a key barrier for those seeking treatment, help and dignity.

 Today: Center for Open Recovery

 Our purpose today is both an evolution from, and a recommitment to, founder Marty Mann’s vision: “to help individuals, families and entire communities discover a path of recovery.”